orlevit/Red-Black-Tree/README.md

 # Red-Black-Tree

 In this project online algorithm is designed(Online space) for the next problem, written in C language:
-  - Input : An array of numbers of length ݊n and number k݇
-  - Output: A list of the k smallest elements in the array in ascending order.
+&nbsp;&nbsp;&nbsp;&nbsp;Input : An array of numbers of length ݊n and number k݇ &nbsp;&nbsp;&nbsp;&nbsp;Output: A list of the k smallest elements in the array in ascending order.

 _Algorithm_ : using a red-black tree that stores k elements.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;insert element into a red-black tree takes teta of log k, if the new elements is smaller\